ThisIsTian/CMSC636/hw3/README.md

 ### Good and Bad

-This design is both bood and bad.
+This design is both good and bad.

 * Good.
 Boxplot clearly shows the ditribution.
 And if the number of boxplot is small.
 It's very easy to distinguish the distribution from each other on each attribute.
 * Bad.
 First, when most of the boxplots need to be shown on the attribute axis, it's very difficult to distinguish them from each other's distribution, even when they stay side by side.
 Second, when there are many boxplots on each attribute staying side by side, the coloring of adjecent boxplot should be well designed otherwise, it's not easy to see them.
 For example, `AIPV Tumor` is very difficult to be recognized from `AIP Lymphy` and `IPV Lymphy` when only these three is selected to show.